A Critical Survey of Left Unionisms: McAlevey, Burns, Moody, Syndicalism, Permeationism, and Relationship-Based Organizing

 Jane McAlevey, Technical Organizing Prowess, and the Super-Majority Strike

 Jane McAlevey has become the face of the contemporary labor movement in many ways.
-Her track record of victories organizing strikes in the healthcare sector, her top-selling books on union theory and practice, and her widely attended virtual organizer trainings have given her a reach and visibility well beyond any other single labor organizer and thinker.
+Her track record of victories organizing strikes in the healthcare sector, her top-selling books on union theory and practice, and her widely attended online organizer trainings have given her a reach and visibility well beyond any other single labor figure.

 McAlevey’s central union concept is the super-majority strike.
-While most strikes are super-majority strikes, and so she’s hardly the first to champion the idea, she’s created a whole systematic approach for unions to build, step by step, towards going on and winning such strikes.
+While most strikes are super-majority strikes, so she’s hardly the first to champion the idea, she’s created a systematic methodology for how unions can build, step by step, towards going on and winning such strikes.

-Early in a contract campaign, for example, a low-intensity structure test might be a rally or a majority of workers wearing the same union color shirt on a particular day.
-A higher-intensity structure test might be getting as many members as possible to take individual selfies holding a placard with a union demand on it.
+Early in a contract campaign, for example, a low-intensity structure test might consist of workers wearing the same union color shirt on a particular day.
+A higher-intensity structure test might be involve workers taking selfies while holding a placard with a union demand on it.
 The images are combined and then printed out as a big photo-petition and delivered to a boss or board of directors.
+This is considered higher intensity because workers are publicly putting their face and name to the campaign and asked to show up in person to confront company authorities.

-Structure tests enable union organizers to not just build momentum towards a strike, but also to assess where the union is weak, such as in a certain workplace or department.
+Structure tests enable union organizers to not just build overall momentum towards a strike, but also to assess where participation is low, such as in a certain workplace or department.
 Once weaknesses are identified, then organizers focus their attention on bolstering the strength of those areas so that they too participate in future structure tests and are ready to go on strike when the time comes.

 Despite her popularity, McAlevey is a polarizing figure within the labor movement, especially on the left.
 She situates herself within the tradition of big strikes going back to the insurgent worker movement inside the Congress of Industrial Organizations (CIO) in the 1930s, but others disagree with her reading of this history.
 Socialist ideas and organizations played an outsized role in the big union battles of the 30s, but McAlevey tends to severely downplay the role of explicitly leftist ideas and organization within labor movement messaging and strategy.
 The kind of political education she advocates doing in unions hues close to social democratic rhetoric about the public benefits of strong unions, their necessity in constraining wealth inequality, the right of workers to good wages and benefits, and the role of active unions in sustaining robust civic discourse and public institutions.
 While these are good things and she justifies this messaging for its practical use in union struggles, severing union politics from any deeper anti-capitalist analysis and commitments contrasts sharply with the other kinds of unionism discussed below.

 McAlevey sees electoral politics as playing a large role in the fortunes of the labor movement.
-She advocates running candidates on the left wing of the Democratic Party to focus more on taxing billionaires, funding social programs, and bolstering worker rights much in the vein of Bernie Sanders.
-It is easy to see why the Democratic Socialists of America and Jacobin Magazine give McAlevey a lot of attention.
-However, this stands in contrast to how much of the left views the Democratic Party as inherently capitalist and not something the labor movement should invest energy in trying to save.
+She advocates running candidates on the left wing of the Democratic Party to tax billionaires, fund social programs, and bolster worker rights much in the vein of Bernie Sanders.
+However, this stands in contrast to how much of the left views the Democratic Party as inherently capitalist and not something the labor movement should invest energy in trying to take over.

 McAlevey’s approach tends to require a high degree of specialized training, which means that these campaigns are run by small armies of professional union staff organizers coordinated from a central union strategist (McAlevey herself in the campaigns she’s participated in).
-At its best, these models of organizing are responsive and empowering to the rank-and-file, but all too often these staff-heavy methods become disconnected from and disempowering to the rank-and-file.
+At its best, these models of organizing are responsive to and empowering to workers, but all too often these staff-heavy methods become disconnected from the rank-and-file.
 While some CIO fights of the 1930s relied heavily on staff, many major campaigns of the era were won in which the rank-and-file led and staff played a much more marginal role.

-A big advantage of McAlevey’s methods is that they are clearly defined and outlined, which makes them easy to lift and apply them to a wide range of union contexts.
-The downside of such clearly pre-packaged plans for union campaigns is that the techniques and metrics that McAlevey lays out often become artificial goals in themselves instead of tools for building worker power.
-Rather than using structure tests as a way to facilitate building worker power, often I see union leaders going through the motions of structure tests or using the terminology of structure tests without actually empowering workers.
+A big advantage of McAlevey’s methods is that they are clearly defined and outlined, which makes them easy to apply to a wide range of union contexts.
+The downside of such clearly pre-packaged plans is that the techniques and metrics that McAlevey lays out often become artificial goals in themselves instead of tools for building worker power.
+Rather than using structure tests as a way to facilitate building worker power, often I see union leaders going through the motions of structure tests or using McAlevey’s terminology without actually empowering workers.

 Rather than have structure tests as the building blocks towards big actions like strikes, I think smaller grievance actions are better as starting points and stepping stones.
 Wearing a shirt or going to a rally usually does little to put direct pressure on a target, and these kinds of structure tests often feel performative in a hollow way to members.
 The sole purpose of these structure tests is to build support and gauge strength that only later gets cashed out in a big strike.

 In contrast, types of smaller actions that are designed to put real pressure on targets and win real demands in the here and now will feel more empowering, will lead directly to material wins, and will give workers more direct experience organizing with real stakes.
-Such actions might include marching into the boss’s office as a group, collectively refusing to implement the latest backwards workplace policy, engaging in creative smaller-scale work stoppages, and so on.
+Examples of such actions include marching into the boss’s office as a group to issue a demand, collectively refusing to implement the latest backwards workplace policy, or engaging in creative smaller-scale work stoppages.
 Mini-strikes were a primary tactic of some of the strongest and most militant unions of the 1930s and 40s.
-These smaller actions can be scaled up to tackle bigger grievances and even into big strikes but without the feeling of empty gesturing that structure tests often evoke.
+These smaller actions can be progressively scaled up to tackle bigger grievances and even into big strikes but without the feeling of empty gesturing that structure tests often evoke.

 Joe Burns, Class Struggle Unionism, and the Big Demands

 Joe Burns is the most recent arrival to the scene of left labor prominence as his 2022 book Class Struggle Unionism has become a hit and is being widely discussed.
 Burns is a former hospital worker turned union president turned lawyer turned top-level union negotiator for the Association of Flight Attendants.
-In addition to his day job as a union negotiator, for the last ten years he’s been writing labor books.
-His first two books advocated reviving the strike as a tactic in today’s labor movement and focused on the history and strategy of strikes in the private and public sectors.
+In addition to his day job as a union negotiator, for the last ten years he’s been writing about the labor movement.
+His first two books advocate reviving the strike as a tactic and focus on the history and strategy of strikes in the private and public sectors.

 Burns thinks a heightened emphasis on class struggle itself, as a relentless opposition between workers and bosses, is what will alter the fortunes of the labor movement.
 Unlike McAlevey, who glosses over larger questions of capitalism and socialism, Burns puts these questions at the center.
-In one of the best chapters in Class Struggle Unionism he shows how capitalism relates concretely to workers and unions in today’s struggles.
 Only when workers start to see their material interests clearly will they be motivated to throw themselves into labor fights.

 The way unions can do this is by advancing broad demands rooted explicitly in class struggle concepts that agitate and energize workers and push whole workplaces towards the breaking point of striking for better conditions and wages.
 In his words, “Demands coming from the bargaining table, it’s really the class struggle which is what’s propelling it forward… Once you start talking about striking and you put out your demands, things crystallize and within the workforce, labor and management divide from each other.
 Workers start talking to each other and it catches on like a wildfire and that’s how we get 97% strike votes.”
 For Burns, the central concept and most important weapon of workers is the clarion call of such class struggle demands that mobilizes workers en masse towards strikes.

 More so than other prominent labor authors, Burns develops a critique of labor law as fundamentally on the side of the bosses.
 He shows how the mainstream labor movement puts on a straight-jacket when it follows labor law too faithfully.
-Formerly widespread and effective union tactics of the first half of the 20th century, such as secondary strikes where workers would go on strike in support of workers already on strike, have since been heavily regulated and often made flatly illegal.
-Rather, for labor today to really build its muscles it will have to push back against and break the law as militant labor has always done, especially in periods of upsurge.
+Formerly widespread and effective union tactics of the first half of the 20th century, such as secondary strikes where workers at one company would go on strike in support of workers already on strike at another company, have since been heavily regulated and often made flatly illegal.
+For labor today to really build its muscles it will have to push back against and break the law as militant labor has always done, especially in periods of upsurge.

-I get the sense that Burns wants to appeal more widely to all of those on the left, especially the newer generation that maybe doesn’t feel as divided over traditional intra-leftist debates, and that has its merits.
-While Burns is committed to a general anticapitalist politics and frame in union organizing, he seems entirely uninterested in questions of what kind of socialist organizational forms and strategies are needed.
-In Burns’ talks and books I’ve not come across any mention of any past or current involvement in socialist organizations.
-So for those who want to really put class struggle into practice you’ll have to wrestle with thorny questions of left organization that go far beyond what Burns really discusses.
+I get the sense that Burns wants to appeal more widely to all of those on the left, which has its merits.
+But for those who want to really put class struggle into practice you’ll have to wrestle with thorny questions of left organization and strategy that go beyond what Burns discusses.

 Kim Moody, Labor Notes, and the Rank-and-File Strategy

 Moody was briefly a rank-and-file organizer and then union staff organizer in the 1970s, but has since worked as a professor and has contributed to the labor movement as a left theorist and strategist.
-His books contain thorough and insightful histories of the labor and socialist movements that can inform how we approach these movements today.
+His books contain thorough and insightful histories of the labor and socialist movements that can inform how we approach our organizing today.

 Second, Moody identifies union bureaucracy as one of the primary fetters that has been holding the union movement back.
 The bureaucracy itself will have to be a target of pressure from the rank-and-file alongside employers.
 So instead of merely capturing higher leadership positions, the RFS seeks to stay rooted in the rank-and-file membership.
 Moody is, like Burns, uneasy about union staff playing too large a role in unions for fear of worker voices being eclipsed, but, like Burns, Moody still sees an important supplemental role for staff in supporting socialist organizing.

 Third, the RFS advocates building class-wide and cross-union left labor formations to facilitate larger coordination, consciousness-raising, and skill sharing.
-Such formations also seek to obviate the hardening of provincialism which is so prominent among mainstream unions.
-The organization that Moody looks to as the best historical example of this is the Trade Union Education League (TUEL) that was connected to the Communist Party in the US in the 1920s and fostered leftist cross-union strategizing and support within the mainstream unions of the day.
+Such formations also seek to obviate the hardening of a provincialism focused only on bread-and-butter issues for already-unionized workers, and rather also seek to confront larger social and political issues and aim to organize the class as a whole.
+The organization that Moody looks to as the best historical example of this is the Trade Union Education League (TUEL) that was connected to the Communist Party in the US in the 1920s and fostered leftist cross-union strategizing within the mainstream unions of the day.
 Though unlike TUEL, which Moody criticizes for being too subordinate to the Communist Party, Moody argues that such organizations should seek to be broadly influential and supportive within the labor movement but without trying to take over the unions.

-Along these lines, one major project of Moody’s has been Labor Notes, of which he was a co-founder, which he actively organized with for decades, and which he maintains close ties to today.
-Labor Notes is a far larger political and organizational project than just Moody’s and isn’t always aligned with Moody, but they tend to be close on most things.
-Alongside its annual conference which is the largest such left labor convergence in the US, Labor Notes produces its own media to advance labor analysis and news and provides trainings around the country that are accessible to any worker interested in organizing.
+Along these lines, one major project of Moody’s has been Labor Notes, of which he was a co-founder and actively organized with for decades.
+Alongside its bi-annual conference, which is the largest left labor convergence in the US, Labor Notes produces its own media to advance labor analysis and news and provides trainings around the country.
 Like McAlevey, Labor Notes puts a lot of useful emphasis on spreading basic union organizing techniques; its book Secrets of a Successful Organizer is probably the most widely read introductory union organizing text in the movement today.
 Within the RFS, Moody’s hope is that orgs like Labor Notes can provide leftist guidance and coherence to an otherwise scattered and disconnected labor movement.

 Lastly, the RFS advocates the idea of the “transitional program,” an idea associated with Trotsky that pairs short-term achievable demands with long-term revolutionary goals.
 Whereas those like McAlevey see the gulf between short-term demands and long-term goals as too wide to hold together and partly for this reason abandons the long-term revolutionary goals altogether, the transitional program aims to keep the short- and long-term goals in productive tension.
 One of the aims of such a program is to adjust the rhetoric and aims of union demands to what will gain traction with the rank-and-file given their current state of class consciousness.
 This means that instead of calling for socialism now, the demands often take a more populist flavor, such as a $15 minimum wage or a shorter work week for the same pay.
 As the radicalization of the workers advances, the transitional demands and rhetoric is advanced gradually to keep nudging the workers further.